 Some of the questions you should consider are

-- Register your domains for more than one year in advance because search engines use the expiry date of a domain as a factor to predict the legitimacy of a domain
+Register your domains for more than one year in advance because search engines use the expiry date as a factor to predict the legitimacy of a domain.

 This wraps up the research/setup phase.
 Now we move on to the on-page optimization.